nsynkde/Tilda/girlpower/Sync/readme.md

-#Installation
+# Installation

--To enable Windows Subsystem for Linux, follow the instructions on Microsoft Docs.
+- To enable Windows Subsystem for Linux, follow the instructions on Microsoft Docs.
 The short version is: In Windows 10, Microsoft replaces Command Prompt with PowerShell as the default shell.
 Open PowerShell as Administrator and run this command to enable Windows Subsystem for Linux (WSL):

 ```